Nyssa aquatica: Description

+Male flowers are borne in clustered inflorescences, while female flowers and bisexual flowers arise individually or as pairs.
+It is distinguished in part from Nyssa ogeche by typically having longer leaf petioles.
+It has 1 in fruits, longer than those of Nyssa sylvatica, that are borne on 3 cm extended peduncles.

 Uses

 A large mature tree can produce commercial timber used for furniture and crates.
 The swollen base of the Nyssa aquatica is the source of a favored wood of wood carvers.

 Many kinds of wildlife eat the fruit, and it is a favored honey tree.